-The proposal promotes linguistic diversity through the creation of freely available online learning units in a minimum of 8 languages, 4 of these are neighbour languages, 6 are LWUTL, and the inclusion of Arabic will cater for a growing need across Europe.
+The project promotes linguistic diversity through the creation of freely available online learning units in a minimum of 8 languages, 4 of these are neighbour languages, 6 are LWUTL, and the inclusion of Arabic will cater for a growing need across Europe.
 The large number of teacher training courses planned will extend the number of target languages.
-Using multidict.net in the tool enable students of different mother tongues to work with the exact same material but with different help available To support the development of innovative ICT-based content, services, pedagogies and practice for lifelong learning: The proposed online authoring tool will promote the use of ICT in language learning as it will let anyone, who can Google or use Facebook, create immediately online language learning units where a text is word by word linked to a plethora of free dictionaries.
-The courses following the development will ensure that the teachers apply the tool through pedagogically sound methods in CLIL, TBL and VOLL contexts.
-Specific Objectives of the Action To promote European co-operation in fields covering two or more sub-programmes:
+Using multidict.net in the tool enable students of different mother tongues to work with the exact same material but with different help available

+To support the development of innovative ICT-based content, services, pedagogies and practice for lifelong learning:

+The proposed online authoring tool promotes the use of ICT in language learning as it lets anyone, who can Google or use Facebook, create immediately online language learning units where a text is word by word linked to a plethora of free dictionaries.
+The courses following the development have ensured that the teachers apply the tool through pedagogically sound methods in CLIL, TBL and VOLL contexts.

+Specific Objectives of the Action

+To promote European co-operation in fields covering two or more sub-programmes:

-The proposal addresses the needs of 3 target groups; Ldv, Erasmus, and Grundtvig.
-The partners present all the three sectors, this will enable input and exchange of expertise, eg. CLIL and VOLL experience from the Ldv and Grundtvig colleges will be used by the pedagogical experts in the universities to create the method guide and courses and cater for exploitation to all three sectors.
-Feedback from 3 sector students will ensure that the outcomes match their language learning needs.
-Operational Objectives of the Action To promote language learning and support linguistic diversity in Member State:
+The project has addressed the needs of 3 target groups; Ldv, Erasmus, and Grundtvig.
+The partners present all the three sectors, this has enabled input and exchange of expertise, eg. CLIL and VOLL experience from the Ldv and Grundtvig colleges was used by the pedagogical experts in the universities to create the method guide and courses and catered for exploitation to all three sectors plus the Comenius sector, which was not planned for in the application.
+Feedback from students ensured that the outcomes match their language learning needs.

+Operational Objectives of the Action

+To promote language learning and support linguistic diversity in Member State:

 Targeting two Gaelic languages and a series of LWUTL supports linguistic diversity.
 The inclusion of neighbour languages also works towards motivation of the students and helps mobility between those countries.
 The online and free materials remove the economic barriers for many LWUTL teachers and learners thus supporting and reinforcing motivation for language learning.

-Priorities this application addresses Promotion and reinforcement of the acquisition of less used European languages:
+Priorities this application addresses

+Promotion and reinforcement of the acquisition of less used European languages:

-The project will create an online authoring system and through this develop online materials for the teaching/learning of Arabic, Danish, English, Scottish Gaelic, Irish Gaelic, Lithuanian, Portuguese and Spanish.
+The project has created an online authoring system and through this developed online materials for the teaching/learning of Arabic, Danish, English, Scottish Gaelic, Irish Gaelic, Lithuanian, Portuguese and Spanish.
 At least six of the languages can be considered LWUTL in Europe.
-The resulting multimedia supported units for students will enable these to easier pick up new words and handle more complicated FL authentic texts.
+The resulting multimedia supported units for students enable these to easier pick up new words and handle more complicated FL authentic texts.

 Promotion of learning of languages of neighbouring countries:

 Four of the target languages Spanish-Portuguese and Irish-Scottish Gaelic are neighbour country languages.
-This combined with the partnership institutions and their associated partners, who already offer and teach those languages, will through the development of exemplary online materials work towards promotion of "learning of languages of neighbouring countries".
-LLP Horizontal policies Promoting an awareness of the importance of cultural and linguistic diversity within Europe, as well as of the need to combat racism, prejudice and xenophobia: The project will enable easy and fast creation of authentic, cultural, and linguistic rich materials.
-The partners will to demonstrate how to include culture in the language teaching develop 160 free language learning units for learning Arabic, Danish, English, Scottish Gaelic, Irish Gaelic, Lithuanian, Portuguese and Spanish.
-The support for Arabic and also for combinations of support in Arabic while learning other languages will enable a large group of learners across Europe to learn FL
+This combined with the partnership institutions and their associated partners, who already offer and teach those languages, is working towards promotion of "learning of languages of neighbouring countries".

+LLP Horizontal policies

+Promoting an awareness of the importance of cultural and linguistic diversity within Europe, as well as of the need to combat racism, prejudice and xenophobia:

+The project has enabled easy and fast creation of authentic, cultural, and linguistic rich materials.
+The partners have demonstrated how to include culture in the language teaching with free language learning units for learning Arabic, Danish, English, Scottish Gaelic, Irish Gaelic, Lithuanian, Portuguese and Spanish.
+The support for Arabic and also for combinations of support in Arabic while learning other languages enables a large group of learners across Europe to learn FL